MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 To assign user roles:

 - You must have an active Dynamics 365 Guides license.
-For more information, see [Try or buy, and deploy Dynamics 365 Guides](setup.md).
+For more information, see [Overview of setting up Dynamics 365 Guides](setup.md).

 - The latest Dynamics 365 Guides solution must be installed.
 For more information, see [Update to the latest solution](upgrade.md).